SnosMe/awakened-poe-trade/docs/faq.md

 - **Where can I find the logs?**

-  In the settings under the Debug tab.
+  In the settings under the "Debug" tab.
   ![](https://i.imgur.com/0VPm9Cz.png)

 - **Is this app approved by GGG?
 Can I get banned for using it?**